lawrennd/old_talks/_dimred/includes/probabilistic-pca.md

     mu_x =
     return mu_x, C_x}

-# Numerically Stable and Efficient Version
+\subsection{Numerically Stable and Efficient Version}

 Just as we saw for \refnotes{linear regression}{linear-regression} and \refnotes{regression with basis functions}{basis-functions}